Alabama Chiropractic Assistant Training Course

 This 45 hour course designed to train the Alabama chiropractic assistant.
 Upon completion the student will receive a certificate suitable for framing from a CCE approved Chiropractic College.
 The class has several modules that are all included for the tuition price.
 The modules and featured topics are listed below.

 This is a specific course designed for Alabama.
-This course is available at the DConline Training campus, look for the Alabama option upon registration.
+This course is brought to you by DConline.

 The learner’s time spent studying course materials is tracked electronically.
 A formal multiple-choice examination is administered at the termination of the course materials for those seeking certification (where appropriate).